PabloIbannez/UAMMD-structured/docs/Interactor/NonBonded/ShortRange/index.rst

              # ...
            # ...

-    The complete list of available conditions for conditioned Verlet list sets, as well as the various lists they generate, can be found in the online documentation.
+    The complete list of available conditions for conditioned Verlet list sets, as well as the various lists they generate, can be found in the `condtions section <DataStructures/VerletConditionalListSet/Condition/index.html>`_.
 Similarly, a list of the available potentials can also be located there.
 UAMMD-structured allows users to easily add more conditions and interactions.

 ----